Facebook's Oculus Go is getting YouTube VR

-Widening the types of videos you can watch in Facebook's Oculus virtual reality devices, Oculus said the YouTube VR -- with its 800,000 VR videos -- is coming to its entry-level Oculus Go VR headsets and it would be adding NBA pro basketball games to Oculus Venues in the fall.
+Oculus is bringing YouTube VR to its entry-level Oculus Go VR headset and adding NBA basketball games to its Oculus Venues app, Facebook's virtual reality unit said Wednesday, additions that mark an expansion of the type of video available for the company's virtual reality devices.

-The announcements take baby steps toward addressing one of virtual reality's underlying weakness: scarcity of killer content to win people into an unfamiliar computing format.
-VR has been one technology's most hyped trends but widespread adoption of VR has been elusive.
-Without a gotta-see-it experience compelling them to try it, consumers have resisted pouring hundreds of dollars into headsets like those from Oculus.
+The additions constitute baby steps toward addressing one of VR's underlying weaknesses: The scarcity of killer content that will win people over to the unfamiliar computing format.
+Widespread adoption of VR has been elusive, even as it remains one of technology's most-hyped trends.
+Without a gotta-see-it experience, consumers have resisted pouring hundreds of dollars into headsets like those from Oculus.

+The announcements, made during the annual Oculus Connect developer conference, are designed to address that issue.
+YouTube VR, owned by search giant Google, already has 800,000 videos in VR, giving users access to more material.
+Adding NBA pro basketball games to the Oculus Venue, the company's concert and sports event app, will bring one of the world's most popular sports to the platform.
+NBA games will be available in the fall.

-The company made the announcement its annual Oculus Connect developer conference during a keynote address.
-Earlier in the presentation, Oculus unveiled its next-generation standalone VR headset, Oculus Quest, which will be available in the spring for $399.
+Earlier in the conference, Oculus unveiled its next-generation standalone VR headset, Oculus Quest, which will be available in the spring for $399.
 That model bridges the gap between the high-end, PC-connected Oculus Rift and the entry-level $199 Oculus Go, which was introduced earlier this year.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.